 Safe, Secure Checkout.
 You'll get an email with a download link after completing the purchase.

-The download file is a PDF.
-Most of the pages of this book are self-contained, meaning it can be usefully read one page per day
+The download file for the full book, Parts 1 & 2, is a 45.2MB PDF.
+Most of the pages of this book are self-contained, meaning it can be usefully read one page per day.

 Edward Atkins, the author, kneeling beside an F4U Corsair whose 2,000-hp unmuffled engine is powering a 13-foot propeller (page 389).